Open Hardware Solutions in Quantum Technology: Open quantum hardware today

 In recent years, several pulse-level control software packages have been developed with the idea of providing end-users with a tool to program all the relevant device-specific physical parameters of the system~\cite{Bourdeauducq_2016,Stefanazzi21,Alexander_2020,Silverio2022,Li2022,lobser2023jaqalpaw}.
 This approach allows for a finer level of control over pulses during the application of gates, and also makes it possible to directly use the Hamiltonian of the system as a resource for computation.
 Within the gate-level framework of quantum circuits, pulse-level control and simulation enables a greater level of flexibility and the ability to implement optimal control schemes.
 Within the analog quantum simulation framework, pulse-level control notably allows practitioners to take advantage of the mimetic capabilities of the hardware.
 Exposing the hardware controls at such a low level is intended to help quantum developers design software procedures while having the specific characteristics of the hardware in mind~\cite{tsai2022}.

 Control hardware, e.g., field programmable gate arrays (FPGAs), arbitrary waveform generators (AWGs), sequencers, have historically been closed-source, either provided by industrial manufacturers or by in-house developed systems.
-The ARTIQ/Sinara project is a notable exception, focused on the fast control of ion-based quantum processors through FPGAs, as detailed in the box below (\emph{Example 3}).

-\begin{myframe}[width=\columnwidth] \emph{ Example 3.
-CONTROL AND DATA ACQUISITION.} {\bf ARTIQ: Advanced Real-Time Infrastructure for Quantum physics.} The ARTIQ experiment control and data acquisition system was initiated in 2013 at the NIST Ion Storage Group, in partnership with M-Labs Ltd, to address the deficiencies observed with control systems developed in-house by physicists or based on existing commercial solutions.
+The ARTIQ/Sinara project is a notable exception, focused on the fast control of ion-based quantum processors through FPGAs, as detailed in the box below (\emph{Example 3}). \begin{myframe}[width=\columnwidth] \emph{Example 3, Control and Data Acquisition: } {\bf ``ARTIQ: Advanced Real-Time Infrastructure for Quantum physics.'' } The ARTIQ experiment control and data acquisition system was initiated in 2013 at the NIST Ion Storage Group, in partnership with M-Labs Ltd, to address the deficiencies observed with control systems developed in-house by physicists or based on existing commercial solutions.
 A key feature of the ARTIQ system is a high-level Python-based programming language that helps describe complex experiments, which is compiled and executed on dedicated FPGA hardware with nanosecond timing resolution and sub-microsecond latency.
 Using the abstractions provided by Python, ARTIQ has the capability to handle the entire control stack from quantum circuits to pulse-level programming.
 ARTIQ also supports connecting several FPGAs together and synchronizing their clocks in the sub-nanosecond regime, which greatly expands the input/output (I/O) scalability of the system.

 Initial versions of the ARTIQ system ran on physicist-designed hardware based on FPGA development kits with custom I/O expansion boards.
 In order to improve the quality, availability and reproducibility of the hardware, the Sinara project~\cite{Kulik_2022} was started in collaboration with Warsaw University of Technology.
 The Sinara project developed a modular system with carrier FPGA cards (Kasli, Kasli-SoC) controlling various so-called Eurocard Extension Modules (EEMs) catering to the needs of each experiment -- such as digital I/O, Analog to Digital Converter (ADC), Digital to Analog Converter (DAC), Direct Digital Synthesis (DDS), Phase-Locked Loop (PLL) synthesizer, AWG.
 There is ongoing work by Duke University on firmware~\cite{Duke-artiq} and by Warsaw University of Technology on hardware~\cite{Sinara} to port ARTIQ to the RF-SoC platform, with similar capabilities to QICK.